Thank you for submitting the form. Your reference number is

-Even if you’ve been driving for 20 years without incident, there’s every chance you might not have as good a grip on the road rules as you might think.
+Even if you’ve been driving for 20 years without incident and never made a car insurance claim, you might not be as clear about Victorian road rules as you might think.

-New rules are added all the time, while old rules can be updated frequently.
+New road rules are added regularly, while old rules can be updated.

 The most misunderstood road rules